robinweser/inline-style-expand-shorthand/README.md

 ## Usage

-This package exports 2 methods, one to expand single properties and one to expand properties on full style objects.
+This package exports 3 methods, one to expand single properties and two to expand properties on full style objects.

 ### expandProperty